Arcata and Mad River Railroad: 20th century

 The Arcata and Mad River Railroad was last used in 1992; all fixtures were removed by 1998.
 A trail on the former right-of-way was proposed by the North Coast Rail Authority in 1997.
 Although little progress has been made on the trail, the Blue Lake Chamber of Commerce sponsors an annual parade celebrating the history of the railroad.

+A number of the railroad's cars were built by the Carter Brothers, which was the major builder of narrow-gauge equipment on the West Coast in the 1800s.
+One of these cars is preserved at the Society for the Preservation of Carter Railroad Resources.